Forensic arts: Composite sketching

-Methods of Manual 3D Construction
+Methods of manual 3D construction

 Anthropometric, the study of measurements and proportions of the human body, was a method developed by Alphonse Bertillon.

 A good start to all manual 3D construction is the actual shape of the person's actual skull.
 It is ideal to get a copy of the skull due to small structural differences between each person, and the fragility of using the actual skull of the person.
 Holes are covered to prevent damage to the actual skull and silicone is gently applied in layers, letting each layer dry as to not damage the previous one.

-The Manchester method, also known as the anatomical method, is a form of 3D facial construction that is that is the most widely accepted.
+The Manchester method, also known as the anatomical method, is a form of 3D facial construction that is the most widely accepted.
 It was started by Richard Neave, who sculpts the facial muscles first, then adds a layer of clay as the skin, while also using tissue depth markers.

 The American method was invented by Betty Pat.
 Gatliff.
 The reconstruction is straightforward by replicating the tissue depths using clay, skipping the facial muscles, and is as successful as Mikhail Gerasimov and Richard Neave.

 Now, there is also computerized 3D forensic facial reconstruction.
 Manual model clay techniques are used within this method, but the computer systems vary, in that some computerized systems used 3D animation software to model the face onto the skull, while other systems use a virtual sculpture system with Haptic feedback.
-Haptic Feedback is the ability to feel the surface of the skull during analysis and also provide important skeletal details for facial reconstruction such as muscle attachment strength, position of eye, position of malar tubercle etc.
+Haptic feedback is the ability to feel the surface of the skull during analysis and also provide important skeletal details for facial reconstruction such as muscle attachment strength, position of eye, position of malar tubercle etc.